 Can this recipe be made gluten free?

 For gluten free you can replace the plain flour with a gluten free plain flour blend.
-You may also like to add ¼ tsp Xanthan Gum for better texture.
+You may also like to add ¼ tsp xanthan gum for better texture.
 Please check the labels of everything you use if serving to someone with an allergy or intolerance.

 Can this recipe be made dairy free?

 For a dairy free version, use a dairy free baking spread instead of butter for the cookies.
-Please check the labels of everything you use if serving to someone with an allergy or intolerance.
+Please do check the labels of everything you use if serving to someone with an allergy or intolerance.

 More tips for making the Orange & Cranberry Cookies: